Juan O'Donojú: Military career

-He joined the army at a young age and served with distinction in the Peninsular War.
+O' Donojú joined the army at a young age and served with distinction in the Peninsular War.

-O'Donoju was the Chief of Staff to General Gregorio García de la Cuesta during the Battle of Talavera (27 and 28 July 1809).
+O'Donojú was the chief of staff to General Gregorio García de la Cuesta during the Battle of Talavera (27 and 28 July 1809).
 On 11 July 1809, O'Donojú served as an interpreter between Cuesta and the British commander, Lieutenant-General Sir Arthur Wellesley (later created, in May 1814, The 1st Duke of Wellington), as the two met to make their campaign plans.
 The meeting was somewhat strained as Cuesta answered many of Wellesley's questions with a simple "yes" or "no" which O'Donojú tactfully explained.

 He was promoted on campaign merits until reaching the rank of Lieutenant General.
-He managed to reach Cádiz, which it was the only Spanish city free from French occupation.
+He managed to reach Cádiz, which was the only Spanish city free from French occupation.

-In 1814, O'Donoju was named Minister of War by the Regency.
+In 1814, O'Donojú was named Minister of War by the Regency.
 With the return of Ferdinand VII, he became aide de camp to the king.

 O'Donoju was a friend of the liberal rebel Rafael del Riego.
-In 1820, at the time of the re-establishment of the Spanish Constitution of 1812, O'Donoju was the captain general of Andalusia.
-O'Donoju reached the rank of lieutenant general and was a high officer in the Spanish Freemasons.
+In 1820, at the time of the re-establishment of the Spanish Constitution of 1812, O'Donojú was the captain general of Andalusia.
+O'Donojú reached the rank of lieutenant general and was a high officer in the Spanish Freemasons.
 In 1821, the Cortes Generales appointed him captain general and "jefe político superior", which gave him the authority (but not the official title) of the former viceroys.
-At the time O'Donojú left for New Spain, the Cortes was considering to greatly expand the autonomy granted to the overseas Spanish possessions according to the restored constitution.
+At the time O'Donojú left for New Spain, the Cortes was considering the idea of greatly expanding the autonomy granted to the overseas Spanish possessions according to the restored constitution.